DNS Challenge on Cloudflare

-If your cluster is not accessible publicly you can leverage DNS validation with Let's Encrypt.
+If your cluster isn't accessible publicly you can leverage DNS validation with Let's Encrypt.

 To start this guide, you'll need:

-- A deployed Hydrolix cluster using Cloudflare to manage DNS zones for the Hydrolix cluster hostname.
+- A Cloudflare managed DNS zone for the Hydrolix cluster hostname

 Create token to alter zone